ArielDomchik/jenkins-curl-cicd-build/README.md

 ## 📝 License

-MIT — feel free to reuse and modify.# Jenkins CI/CD Pipeline for Building cURL
+MIT — feel free to reuse and modify.